-Representative wells were identified to provide a basis for measuring groundwater conditions throughout the Basin without having to measure each well, which would be cost prohibitive.
-Representative wells were selected based on availability and their history of recorded groundwater levels, and their potential to effectively represent the groundwater conditions surrounding the identified well, and consent of the well owner to utilize the identified well for monitoring purposes.
+Representative wells were identified in the Basin to provide a basis for measuring groundwater conditions without having to measure each existing well, which would have been cost prohibitive.
+Representative wells were selected based on availability, their history of recorded groundwater levels, and their potential to effectively represent groundwater conditions near the identified well.
+During GSP implementation, well owners will have to consent to the use of their wells for monitoring.